standardgalactic/zet/_posts/2024-04-27-riscv-spec-issues.md

-work on hardware design, hardware validation, OS developers, compiler developers, etc. --- many of whom are not familiar with the academic programming language literature and are confused and put off by the syntax of SAIL.
+work on hardware design, hardware validation, OS developers, compiler developers, etc. --- many of whom are not familiar with the academic programming language literature and are confused and put off by the syntax of Sail.
-To illustrate this, consider the following SAIL example from early in the SAIL reference manual:
+To illustrate this, consider the following Sail example from early in the Sail reference manual:

 ```
 val my_replicate_bits : forall 'n 'm, 'm >= 1 & 'n >= 1.  (int('n), bits('m)) -> bits('n * 'm)